-A hit last summer at this theater for their unique ‘mash-up of string quartet and boy band,’ the group features classical musicians who sing, putting their own spin on the music of Mozart, Vivaldi, Ke$ha, Pink, Adele, Lady Gaga, Britney Spears and more.
+Well-Strung have quickly gained national and international attention for their unique mash-up of string quartet and boy band.
+The foursome features classical musicians who sing, putting their own spin on classical and pop music.
 They are Edmund Bagnell (first violin), Christopher Marchant (second violin), Daniel Shevlin (cello) and Trevor Wadleigh (viola).
-Music arrangements are by David Levinson with additional arrangements by Daniel Shevlin.
-The show was directed by Donna Drake, conceived by Christopher Marchant & Mark Cortale and written by Ms. Drake & Mr. Cortale, with additional material contributed by Jeffery Roberson.
-Immediately after their upcoming P-Town run, the foursome will continue their career hot streak with a debut on London’s West End in September at the Leicester Square Theater.
+Music arrangements are by David Levinson with additional arrangements by Daniel Shevlin and Chris Marchant.
+The group was conceived by Art House Artistic Director Mark Cortale and Christopher Marchant.

 The group most recently played sold out shows this past month at 54 Below in New York as well as Feinstein’s in San Francisco.
 They most recently they made their debut on London’s West End at the Leicester Square Theatre earlier this fall.
 The foursome’s debut album was released on Twist Records on February 28, and was produced by Matt Farber (Founder of LOGO Network) and Mark Cortale.
 The music video for their “mash-up” of Mozart meets Kelly Clarkson debuted this past summer and has been featured in the Huffington Post and ABC Television.